chongshq/junit4jdk9/src/site/markdown/cookbook.md

 When you have a common fixture, here is what you do:

 1. Add a field for each part of the fixture
-2. Annotate a method with `@org.junit.Before` and initialize the variables in that method
+2. Annotate a method with `@org.junit.common.Before` and initialize the variables in that method
-3. Annotate a method with `@org.junit.After` to release any permanent resources you allocated in `setUp`
+3. Annotate a method with `@org.junit.common.After` to release any permanent resources you allocated in `setUp`

 For example, to write several test cases that want to work with different combinations of 12 Swiss Francs, 14 Swiss Francs, and 28 US Dollars, first